Wise Card vs CommBank Travel Card: A Full Comparison 2026

 • 3% fee to spend a currency you don’t hold

-Wise card vs Commbank Travel card: The Verdict
+Wise card vs CommBank Travel card: The Verdict

 The Wise card and the Commbank Travel card have similar features, including a multi-currency account option, and easy ways to spend and withdraw overseas.
 However, their focus is a little different which may make one more suited to you than another.

 The Wise card has a fee to order – but then no ongoing charges, and can support 40+ currencies with mid-market exchange rate conversion.
 Fees are low and there are also other features like ways to send and receive global payments with low costs.
-This may make it a winner for customers looking for a long term solution to manage money across currencies with low fees.
+This may make it a better option for customers looking for a long term solution to manage money across currencies with low fees.

-The Commbank Travel card has no upfront fee, and no ongoing charges.
-It supports 13 currencies, but if the currency in your destination is not supported – or you forget to convert your balance – there’s a 3% fee.
+The CommBank Travel card has no upfront fee, and no ongoing charges.
+It supports 16 currencies, but if the currency in your destination is not supported – or you forget to convert your balance – there’s a 3% fee.
 Flat ATM fees apply.
 This card can be handy for customers looking for a solution from an Australian bank, where you can walk into a branch to order a card and talk through your options with a team member.

 How do they work?